CopernicaMarketingSoftware/Documentation/Yothalot/why.md

 "fclose()" - and our operations department also prefers tools like "ls", "mkdir" and "less".
 Switching to HDFS would not make things easier.

-We therefore decided not to use HDFS, but GlusterFS.
-This allowed us to use the functions and tools mentioned above, and still have a distributed file system for our map/reduce jobs.
+We therefore decided not to use HDFS, but [GlusterFS](http://www.gluster.org/), a distributed network file system that behaves just like a normal (POSIX) file system.
+This allows us to use the functions and tools mentioned above, and still have a distributed file system for our map/reduce jobs.